-To reserve a date, go to our Reservation and Event Calendar page, find an open time and day, then fill out the form provided below the calendar.
-We may, from time to time, book multiple appointments during the same time slot, but will so indicate on the calendar.
+To reserve a date, go to our Reservation and Event Calendar page, find an open day, then fill out the form provided below the calendar.
 All days without a visible status are available for reservation requests.
-To see if a desired date has a group scheduled in the morning, simply click on the date and a pop-up window will provide details.
-If there is a morning group, you can still request an evening appointment on the same day.

-Please allow at least one week to get the appropriate volunteers scheduled for your visit.
-If you want to visit us in daytime, please give us two weeks prior notice to schedule your visit.
-Groups larger than 30 require special consideration.
+Please allow at least two weeks to get the appropriate volunteers scheduled for your visit.
+Groups larger than 15 require special consideration.